 The market leader in Swiss business-to-business (B2B) electrical wholesale, Elektro-Material (EM) offers smart home technology, lighting products, household appliances, and more.
 To succeed in an increasingly competitive online marketplace, EM wanted to provide the rich product information that customers increasingly expect.
 By focusing on creating an accurate view of its product information, and automating the onboarding and management of product data, Elektro-Material was able to achieve new product launches in one quarter of the time, and upload product catalogs from 900 suppliers in just hours instead of months.
 As a result, EM’s customers now enjoy a complete and accurate view of its products and images, which has led to doubled sales through digital channels in the past two years.
 EM is also better positioned to handle a projected eight-fold increase in product data next year.
 Check out Elektro-Material’s customer success story here.

 7. Rent-A-Car Delivers Seamless Customer Experience

 Rent-A-Car is France’s leading company in proximity car rental with €138 million in annual revenues.
 Despite an influx of new players in the auto rental business, Rent-A-Car has successfully grown its market share, doubling annual revenue over the past six years.
 By investing in a Customer 360 solution to gain a complete view of its customers’ journey, Rent-A-Car has gained a deeper understanding of its customers, and turned data into a competitive advantage.
 This has not only positioned the company as a leader in connected cars, it has also helped them fight fraud and even locate stolen vehicles.
-Check out the full story here.
+Read Rent-A-Car’s full customer success story here.

 8. BMW Group Extends Brand Experience Across Customer Touchpoints